apache/shardingsphere/docs/document/content/features/sharding/principle/parse.en.md

     <artifactId>shardingsphere-sql-parser-engine</artifactId>
     <version>${project.version}</version>
 </dependency>
-// According to the needs, introduce the parsing module of the specified dialect (take MySQL as an example)
+// According to the needs, introduce the parsing module of the specified dialect (take MySQL as an example), you can add all the supported dialects, or just what you need
 <dependency>
     <groupId>org.apache.shardingsphere</groupId>
     <artifactId>shardingsphere-sql-parser-mysql</artifactId>